Intellectual Property Policy

 e) Material was developed by administrators or staff in the course of employment duties and constitutes work for hire under Canadian law.

 The creator of protectable IP retains his or her rights, and the College shall not assert ownership rights, except as outlined above.
-Creators are encouraged to seek the advice of the Research Office in determining whether the subject matter is protectable.
+Creators are encouraged to seek the advice of the Office of Research & Innovation in determining whether the knowledge or expression is protectable.

 2. Copyrightable IP